• Skip to primary navigation

 Nuts are optional, use your favorite.
 My personal favorite is called nut topping or dessert nut topping.
 It’s an assortment of nuts chopped into fairly uniform pieces.

-Heat an oven to 400⁰F.
+1 – Heat the oven to 400⁰F.

-Cook the butter [1 cups] and brown sugar [1 cup] in a pan over medium-high heat until boiling.
+4 – Cook the butter and brown sugar in a pan over medium-high heat until boiling.
 Boil for an additional 3 minutes.
-Remove from the heat and very carefully pour over the crackers.
+Remove from the heat and very carefully drizzle the brown sugar mixture over the crackers.
+If there are some crackers without any sauce, poke them down into the sugar mixture with a fork, be careful though, that melted sugar is super-hot!

 Baking

-Place into the preheated 400°F oven.
+5 – Place into the preheated 400°F oven.
 Don’t tip the pan or you will find yourself with melted sugar on your hands, the floor, or smoking on the bottom of the hot oven.
-Ask me how I know it smokes on the oven floor…….
+Bake the crackers for 6 minutes.
+Do not overbake, burnt toffee crackers have an unpleasant flavor.

+6 – Remove from the oven.
 The toffee will still be quite runny at this point, so be as careful removing them as you were putting them in.
 The sugar is even hotter now.

 This is a great time to get every cracker covered with toffee.
 Using a fork, gently press them into the hot toffee, you could even use a pair of tongs to flip them.
 I rarely have to do either, but if you overlapped your crackers you might need to.
 Work quickly, the toffee will start to get thick as it cools.